Responsibly Going Responsive

 With the addition of touchscreen commands, improved web browser capabilities, advances in HTML, CSS and more, the modern website has continued to evolve.

-It is important that our websites keep up with the expanded capabilities of both the web and our user base, whether they are customers, donors or readers.
+It is important that our websites keep up with the expanded capabilities of both the web and our user base.
 This does not mean you need to be incorporating all the newest bells and whistles available just for the sake of the pizzaz factor.

 10 Things to Check on Your Website